 Like anything else, pepper spray is just one self-defense “tool” in your toolbox.
 It is not a magical solution that will solve every self-defense scenario, and should not be relied upon as such.
-Listed below are some pros & cons based on my 23 plus years in law enforcement.
+Listed below are some pros and cons of pepper spray based on my 23+ years in law enforcement.

 - Pepper spray is relatively easy to use and does not take years of training to effectively deploy it.

 - Pepper spray is easily available for purchase.

 Cons of Pepper Spray

 - Pepper spray does not work on everyone.
 I have personally fought with people who were not affected by it whatsoever.
 This can be due to mental illness or altered states of mind due to the use of narcotics.
 Many people can also just fight through the effects of pepper spray (law enforcement is trained to do so).

 - Pepper spray can be difficult to deploy in stressful and violent situations.
 The target area is small (mainly the eyes) and they may be wearing glasses or a mask that will interfere and/or negate the effects of pepper spray.

 - Pepper spray runs a huge risk for over contamination.
 Under stress, people who are not trained tend to empty the canister when they deploy it.
 They generally do not use it in the directed fashion of a small controlled targeted burst.
 This means that everyone in the area suffers the effects.
 It may even incapacitate the person who deploys it.

 - Deploying pepper spray has legal ramifications.
 You may be called upon to justify your actions.
 Many people's "logic trains" don’t go this far.
 They just believe that if they are attacked or threatened they will spray them with the pepper spray and everything will be right with the world.